Vets-Who-Code/windows-dev-guide/README.md

 ### Installing Windows Terminal

-Download and install Windows Terminal through the [Microsoft Store](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?rtc=1&activetab=pivot:overviewtab).
+Windows 11 comes with Windows Terminal by default, but If you are using Windows 10, Download and install Windows Terminal through the [Microsoft Store](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?rtc=1&activetab=pivot:overviewtab).

 ### Terminal Settings